Introduction to Toronto

 Toronto extends northward from the shores of Lake Ontario along Yonge Street, often dubbed the “longest street in the world.”
 “East” and “West” are divided by Yonge Street in Toronto, e.g. “Dundas West” is west of Yonge Street.

 On postcards, Toronto looks like an urban jungle with towering skyscrapers, including the famous CN Tower.
 In fact, only the financial district offers this skyline.
-From the top of the CN Tower, you’ll notice most buildings are at most three-stories tall.
-It’s basically the best of both worlds—a typical modern North American cityscape but also charming, historic neighbourhoods and a very reasonable population density of 4,427 people/km².
+From the top of the CN Tower, you’ll notice most buildings are, at most, three-stories tall.
+It’s basically the best of both worlds—a typical modern North American cityscape combined with charming, historic neighbourhoods and a very reasonable population density of 4,427 people/km².

 Much like many cities in the new world, Toronto follows a grid-like pattern with businesses lining East-West streets and residential areas on North-South streets (yes, there are exceptions!).